imwebdev/s3-to-frameio-lambda-copy/README.md

 ### S3 to Frame.io Lambda copy

 Serverless workflow to copy a bucket into a [Frame.io](https://frame.io) project using Lambda.
+[Medium article.](https://medium.com/@strombergdev/s3-to-frame-io-copy-using-lambda-8a671c8a574f)

 #### Features:
 - Quick copy from S3 to Frame.io